 With this in mind here’s my top tips for enjoying the Lake District in a wheelchair:

-1. Mobility Scooters for hire from Lake District Mobility
+1. Mobility Scooters for hire from Outdoor Mobility

-Lake District Mobility provides access to some of the most beautiful views and scenic locations through their all-terrain mobility scooter hire scheme.
-In partnership with Countryside Mobility, which operates in the South West of England, Lake District Mobility membership has scooters in two locations in the Lake District.
+Outdoor Mobility provides access to some of the most beautiful views and scenic locations through their all-terrain mobility scooter hire scheme.
+In partnership with Countryside Mobility, which operates in the South West of England, Outdoor Mobility membership has scooters in two locations in the Lake District.
 One in Whinlatter and the other in Langdale.
 Check out their website for further details.

 2. Lake District National Park – Miles Without Stiles